How to create a content calendar in 7 easy steps

 Here are a few tips to help create a content calendar.
 It is important that this doesn't replace a content strategy.
 Your content marketing strategy needs to be developed before you start to define the role that content marketing has in your business and agree the objectives.

 1. Month & date - use a diary, spreadsheet or online tool to make a note of key dates for your business.
-Include all major events in your business from product launches, trade shows, new staff joining etc.
+Include all major events in your business from product launches, promotions, trade shows, new staff joining etc.

 2. National events - research national events and awareness days from holidays, seasons, and key business dates to more industry-specific dates

 3. Business topic - brainstorm all topics that may be relevant to your audience and tie into your business.
 You may want to have a topic of the month or week.

 5. Image - consider how you will represent your topic visually and include the final link to help you plan.
 Use free image libraries to help.

-7. Business as usual posts - include your regular posts and leverage popular social media hashtags such Friday feeling, Wednesday wisdom, small business Saturday etc.
+7. Business as usual posts - include your regular posts and leverage popular social media hashtags such Friday feeling, Wednesday wisdom, small business Saturday etc to communicate the softer and more human side of your brand.

 There are lots of free templates and tools to help you get started.
 HubSpot offers a free guide.
-For further tips on developing a thought leadership programme or a wider marketing strategy or drop me a line for a free 30-minute consultation to see how I could help your business take your marketing to the next level.
+For further tips read developing a thought leadership programme or a wider marketing strategy or drop me a line for a free 30-minute consultation to see how I could help your business take your marketing to the next level.